Stat Priority

 Explanation:

-- 6 Red is the best first pick because it gives you 9% Intellect from Might Of The Minotaur - II.
+- 10 Red is the best first pick because it increaes your bosshealing by 15% and gives you 6% Intellect from Might Of The Minotaur - II.
 Intellect is your best stat, making this an easy choice.
-On top of that, It also helps us with bosshealing through Blessing Of The Conqueror and with survivability through Titan's Blood and Unyielding Vitality.

-- 10 Purple is great, because Aeona values Crit so highly.
-Killer Instinct - II gives 9% Crit, and it doesn’t count toward the diminishing returns described in the Stat section, so you get full value out of it.
+- 6 Purple is great, because Aeona values Crit so highly.
+Sealed Fate - Ii gives 15% Crit on targets above 50% hp, and it doesn’t count toward the diminishing returns described in the Stat section, so you get full value out of it.

 - 2 Grey is mainly taken for its synergy with your BiS Master Trait, Diamond Strike.